-New K'Ogalo coach Bobby Williamson was unveiled on Tuesday with promise of leading the top club into great heights in local and international scene
+New Gor Mahia coach Bobby Williamson was finally unveiled on Tuesday with a promise to lead the club to great heights on the local and international scene.

 Williamson a former Uganda Cranes said he understands the expectations of his new role and is ready to live up to it after agreeing to pen a one-year renewable deal with the Kenyan club.

 "Gor is a big club with many fans and their expectations are high up there.
 This is something I perfectly understand and ready to lead them to success," he said during the unveiling ceremony held at the team's office.

 Williamson said he does not fear the expectations and insists that all teams are equal in terms of demands.

 "The pressure of working as a coach is not just unique at Gor Mahia but the world over.
 This is no exception at all in my new role," he added.